vidjil/vidjil/doc/user.md

 or their “N length” (that is N1-D-N2 in the case of VDJ recombinations).

-   - The “★” button (status bar, bottom right) allows to tag at once all the selected clonotypes.
+   - The “★” button (status bar, bottom right) allows to tag at once all the selected clonotypes and/or to select them for the next report.

 ## The sequence panel (bottom panel)